andybalham/blog-source-code/blog-posts/hexagonal-lambda-layers.md

 ## What did we learn?

+This becomes the `TL;DR`.

 * Lambda layers are immutable
 * `esbuild` will bundle code not in excluded modules
    * Need to bundle manually
 * Can use paths in `tsconfig`
 * Can use SSM parameters to deploy updates with no rebuild

+Conclusion, npm better for most use cases of reuse.

 ## Notes

+This is a good article [AWS Lambda Use Cases: When to use Lambda layers](https://lumigo.io/blog/lambda-layers-when-to-use-it/)

 What is the story that we want to tell?